 - Then adjust the limiting style and other parameters while listening very carefully to how the sound changes.
 For example, I often like the results of the ‘transparent’ style in Pro-L 2, but on this track, with that style selected, as I raised the gain the kicks started audibly distorting.
 Switching through the other styles, ‘dynamic’ gave a more transparent result.

-- I generally find that the attack, release and channel linking controls work well left at their defaults, and that was the case here.
+- I generally find that the attack, release and channel linking controls work well left at their defaults, and that was the case here, but you could try adjusting the attack and release to hear how it affects the sound.

 Here’s how the final settings looked: